 The data that is entered in the EcoRegistry platform by the users of the different accounts, in each one of the forms or fields required in the services must be truthful, complete, and up to date.
-To expand this or other information, consult the "Terms and conditions" and the "Treatment of personal data" established by EcoRegistry, available on its website when creating an account.
+To expand this or other information, consult the "Treatment of personal data" established by EcoRegistry, available on its website when creating an account.